quesby/quesby-boilerplate/src/content/documentation/installation.md

 # 3. Open browser
 open http://localhost:8080

+# 4. Create your first blog post
+npx neutrino new post "Welcome to Neutrino"
 ```

 > **New to static sites?** Follow the detailed guide below for step-by-step instructions.